Future Affordable Housing

 Turnagain Arm Service Coalition (TASC) is in early stages of funding a market study for Girdwood Family Village that could lead to a proposal for affordable units in a multi-use building.

 In conjunction with TASC, Girdwood 2020 held the fourth and final lecture of its new annual series.
 The presentation began by Grace Pleasants introducing three residents to explain housing challenges in Girdwood Valley from different perspectives.
+Property in Girdwood Valley is beautiful, property in America is beautiful and if you are looking for some property in America then you may want to check out some real estate agents such as William Pitt Realty, they will be able to offer you all of the property assistance that you require in order to choose the perfect property for you and your family!

 The first was homeowner Dale Goodwin.
 Ten years ago, she and her husband bought a former marijuana grow house to fix up.
 They did much of the work themselves on a slapped together ‘80s house.
 The wiring and plumbing needed replacing.